The perfect day in Brittany: A secret island restaurant and three other magical Breton boat trips

 5 min read

-Our copywriter Chris, shares the secret island with a bar, a restaurant and not much else, that made the perfect birthday treat during his Brittany trip.
+On a recent trip to Brittany our copywriter, Chris, discovered a secret island with a bar, a restaurant and blissfully little else.
+He tells us how to find the island and reserve your table.
 He also shares three more Breton boat trips worth checking out (and one that is not).

 It was one of those times when the stars aligned.
 My wife Claire and I suddenly realised that we could both take a couple of weeks off with relative ease.
 It felt like an opportunity that deserved to be marked, so we packed ourselves off to a gîte in Brittany.
 It just so happened that the trip would coincide with two birthdays – our son Innes’ and my own.
 He would be one year old, I would be just a little older.